 - Underneath the spare tire

-If you are at home and need to schedule a windshield appointment, take a look at these documents for the VIN:
+If you are at home and need to schedule an appointment for windshield repair services or auto service, take a look at these documents to locate your VIN:

 - Vehicle’s title document

 - Body shop repair records